celer-network/sgn-v2-networks/docs/validator.md

     sgnd query staking validator <val-eth-address>
     ```

-5. To become a bonded validator, your validator needs to have at least a certain amount (currently 10000, configured through onchain gov) of CELR tokens delegated to it.
-The additional delegation can come from any key that holds CELR tokens.
+6. Delegate more tokens if your `_minSelfDelegation` is smaller than `min validator tokens` value obtained at step 2.
+The additional delegation can come from any key.

     - **Using CLI with local keystore JSON file**

       ```sh
-      sgnd ops delegator delegate --validator <val-eth-address> --amount 50000 --keystore <path-to-keystore-file> --passphrase <ks-passphrase>
+      sgnd ops delegator delegate --validator <val-eth-address> --amount <amount> --keystore <path-to-keystore-file> --passphrase <ks-passphrase>
       ```

     - **Using staking web with MetaMask / hardware wallet**

       Connect your wallet to the SGN staking website ([testnet](https://sgn-partner-testnet.celer.network/#/staking), [mainnet]()), choose your validator node, and then follow the process after click the `Delegate` button.

-    After a while, verify the status:
+7. Verify validator status.
+Run following command a few minutes after your validator has enough delegations.

     ```sh
     sgnd query staking validator <val-eth-address>